Modulisme 119

 14. Thanos Chrysakis – Inside Forest Summer Rhapsody (09:04)

 Thanos Chrysakis is a Greek composer, musician, producer and sound-artist.
-He is best known for his work in electronic and contemporary music, free improvisation, and electro-acoustic music who has released several albums and performed in numerous countries.
+He is best known for his work in electronic and contemporary music, improvisation, and electro-acoustic music who has released several albums and performed in numerous countries.

 He operates the Aural Terrains record label since 2007 + has written music for musicians of the Hyperion Ensemble, the Stockholm Saxophone Quartet, the Hermes Ensemble, the Nemø Ensemble, the Konus Saxophone Quartett, and the Shadanga Duo among others.
 Close collaborations with Tim Hodgkinson, Vincent Royer, Chris Cundy, Yoni Silver, Lori Freedman, Jason Alder, Julie Kjaer, Henriette Jensen, William Lang, Wilfrido Terrazas, Philippe Brunet, Wade Matthews, Ernesto Rodrigues, Ove Volquartz to name but a few…